canonical/ubuntu-core-docs/en/reference/rest.md

 Version: v2pre0

-You can interface with snapd on any ubuntu-core system using its REST API.
+You can interface with snapd on any Ubuntu Core system using its REST API.

 ## Versioning